Last updated on January 25th, 2024 at 08:28 am

-Gender roles can also lead to strained relationships, as individuals try to fit into predetermined molds rather than embrace their authentic selves.
+Gender expectations can also lead to strained relationships, as individuals try to fit into predetermined molds rather than embrace their authentic selves.

 Historically, gender roles were rigid and clearly defined.
 Men were expected to be the breadwinners, to be tough, aggressive, and dominant while women were supposed to be the caretakers, submissive, gentle and nurturing.

-These rigid gender roles often led to discrimination, sexism, and gender inequality.
+These rigid gender expectations often led to discrimination, sexism, and gender inequality.

 Today, while gender roles have become less rigid than before, they still play a significant role in society’s attitudes towards men and women.

 For instance, women are still underrepresented in many fields, with men typically dominating leadership positions in most professions.

 Additionally, people who do not conform to societal gender norms may face discrimination, harassment, or violence.

 For example, transgender people often face discrimination from society, which leads to job loss, homelessness, and violence.

 Gender stereotypes can also affect individuals’ mental health and self-esteem.
 The expectation that men must be strong, rational, and unemotional can lead to the suppression of emotions and this can be damaging for men’s mental health.